lethang7794/terraform-up-and-running/11-terraform-loops-if/README.md

 // ["NEO", "TRINITY", "MORPHEUS"]
 ```

-Terraform can do this with `for` expression:
+Terraform can do this with `for` Expression:

 ```t
 [for <ITEM> in <LIST> : <OUTPUT>]